Mary Sophia Allen: Politics

 She met Hitler in 1934 and discussed women police with him.
-She was captivated by Hitler and expressed her admiration for him in public.
-Once she had joined the British Union of Fascists, she wrote numerous articles for its newspapers and openly declared herself to be a fascist.
-A Suspension Order under the Defence of the Realm Act 1914 was made against her when suspicions arose about her contacts with Germany.
-Her home was searched, and internment was considered, but not implemented.
-She was suspected of making flights to Germany, and acting as a spy for the Nazis, but this was never proved.
+She was captivated by Hitler and was vocal in her admiration.
+Once she had joined the British Union of Fascists (BUF), she wrote numerous enthusiastic articles for its newspapers.
+Suspicions arose about her contacts with Germany, and a Suspension Order was made against her under the Defence of the Realm Act.
+Her home was searched, and internment was considered, but not enforced.
+She was suspected of making flights to Germany, and acting as a spy for the Nazis, but this was never proven.

-Following the outbreak of the Second World War Allen joined the Women's Voluntary Service but also became a regular speaker at BUF peace rallies.
-Outrage followed with Daily Herald, Daily Mirror and News Chronicle stories calling for Allen's removal from the WVS, particularly after comments in which she refused to condemn Hitler were published.
+Following the outbreak of World War II Allen joined the Women's Voluntary Service but also became a regular speaker at BUF peace rallies.
+Outrage followed with Daily Herald, Daily Mirror and News Chronicle stories calling for Allen's removal from the WVS, particularly after comments in which she refused to condemn Hitler.
 Due to her close connections to Mosley and Barry Domvile, Special Branch regarded Allen with some suspicion.
 There were also questions in the House of Commons from the Labour MP Glenvil Hall in June 1940 as to whether Allen's continued nominal presence on the Advisory Council of the Women's Voluntary Service represented a security risk.
 After a review of her activities and a study of her personality and associates, the government declined to detain her under Defence Regulation 18B.
 The final report was dismissive, describing her as a "crank...trailing round in a ridiculous uniform".
-Eventually however she was placed under a lesser form of detention as a precaution, being restricted to within a five-mile radius of her Cornwall home and banned from using cars, bicycles, telephones and the wireless.
+Eventually however she was placed under light detention as a precaution, being restricted to within a five-mile radius of her Cornwall home and banned from using cars, bicycles, telephones and the wireless.